 It’s bad enough that your car grille and hood have to get splattered with bugs every time you drive down the interstate, but do they have to be so darn tough to scrape off?
 The answer is no. Just spray some WD-40 on the grille and hood before going for a drive and most of the critters will slide right off.
 The few bugs that are left will be easy to wipe off later without damaging your car’s finish.
 These 74 car maintenance tips will extend the life of your car.

 To save time replacing spark plugs, do it the NASCAR way.
 NASCAR mechanics spray WD-40 on stuck plugs so they can remove them quickly and easily.
 Perhaps that’s one reason why WD-40 has been designated as NASCAR’s “official multi-purpose problem-solver.”

 For easy removal of a truck-bed liner, spray the truck bed with WD-40 before you install the liner.
 When it comes time to remove it, the liner will slide right out.

 Can’t get your car to start on a rainy or humid day?
 To get your engine purring, just spray some WD-40 on the spark-plug wires before you try starting it up again.
-WD-40 displaces water and keeps moisture away from the plugs.
+One of the WD-40 uses is that it displaces water and keeps moisture away from the plugs.

 Did a leaky oil pan leave a big ugly spot in the middle of your concrete driveway?
 To get rid of an unsightly oil spot, just spray it with a generous amount of WD-40 and then hose it down with water.